Plasma Pen vs TCA Peels vs Electrocautery for Sebaceous Hyperplasia: The Honest 2026 Test

 Plasma pen wins for surface SH.
 Clinical wins for deep, severe, or eyelid cases.
 Topicals lose.

 • OcuraLife 6-in-1 Plasma Pen: clean removal in one session on surface SH on forehead, cheek, and bridge of nose.
+It uses 9 power settings and the scab clears by Week 2-3.

 • CO2 or Er:YAG laser: justified when SH is bundled with broader skin resurfacing.